The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 - Grapes and raisins are an absolute no-go—that whole fruit family is poisonous to dogs and can cause acute anemia and kidney failure in dogs.

 - Tomatoes should be avoided—while ripe tomato is considered safe, green tomatoes and the green parts of the tomato plant can be toxic.
 In general, you should avoid feeding your dog members of the nightshade family, which also includes peppers.
 Not all of this family are bad, but it’s easier to avoid them altogether.
+Unsurprisingly, hot peppers like jalapenos are bad for dogs.

 Again, this isn’t an exhaustive list, so always be sure to do your research before feeding your dog a new food.